sigp/verified-consensus/README.md

 - [`ProcessEpoch.thy`](./ProcessEpoch.thy): Translation of the Python spec to our continuation monad.
 - [`ProcessEpoch_O.thy`](./ProcessEpoch_O.thy): Translation of the optimised spec to our continuation monad.
 - [`Process_Epoch_O_Specs.thy`](./Process_Epoch_O_Specs.thy): Proofs of functional correctness of the python and optimised specifications

+To build all the proofs, run `isabelle build -v -D Word_Lib/ -d . -d proofs Verified_Consensus_Proofs`.
+Proofs were last checked to run on Isabelle2025.

 ## Call DB